All Episodes

 And this is all bought and paid for in one way or another by George Soros and the Democrat Party.

-You show people the truth about the lies and the totally made-up science of global warming, and they still have trouble rejecting it.
+You show people the truth about the lies and the totally made-up science of global warming, and they still have trouble rejecting it because they're still getting all those threats on their computer from Twitter and from Facebook or wherever else it's coming from.

 And it's just stunning to me that people have not come up with a way to fight back and deal with this.

-It's a very few, it's a handful, making themselves look like a mob.
+It's a very few, it's a handful making themselves look like a mob.

-And it seems to me that there would be, at least at the Republican Party level, some way of being able to deal with this since you know exactly what it is, and you know when it's coming.
+And it seems to me that there would be, at least at the Republican Party level, some way of being able to deal with this since you know exactly what it is and you know when it's coming.

-You know what you say and how you say it, you know what kind of reaction it's going to cause on the left, and to continually act shocked and surprised by it is a it's a big curious item to me.
+And to continually act shocked and surprised by it is a big curious item to me.

-There's a made famous by David Axelrod who practically invented this whole concept, online astroturfing.
+There's a made famous by David Axelrod, who practically invented this whole concept, online astroturfing.

-The Obama campaign and the radical left have been using this for years to not only mislead the public but to intimidate people.
+The Obama campaign and the radical left have been using this for years to not only mislead the public, but to intimidate people.

 My point is, they are not gigantic in numbers.

-They are not a majority of people raising, it's not a majority of people ticked off at the state of Indiana, folks.
+It's not a majority of people ticked off at the state of Indiana, folks.

 It's not the whole country outraged over what's happening in Indiana.